Dacre Montgomery: Early work (20112016)

+Stranger Things and worldwide recognition (2017present)

+In 2017, Montgomery joined the cast for the second season of the Netflix series Stranger Things as Billy Hargrove, an abusive and unpredictable teenager.
+He reprised the role in the third and fourth seasons, receiving critical acclaim for his performance.
+Montgomery was nominated for an MTV Movie & TV Award for his performance and, along with his castmates, received two nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 On 6 November 2017, Montgomery was announced to be joining The True History of the Kelly Gang based on the novel of the same name by Peter Carey, alongside Russell Crowe and Nicholas Hoult.
 However, he does not appear in the final film.

+On 19 October 2022, he was announced to appear in a leading role in Went Up the Hill, co-scripted and directed by Samuel Van Grinsven.
+The film premiered at the 2024 Toronto International Film Festival.
+In August 2025, Montgomery revealed that he took a hiatus from acting after the Stranger Things fame in order to "reverse engineer" his acting career as he didn't want to go into the "commercial direction" and was interested in "art house films".
+In October 2025, Montgomery began principal photography on his directorial debut film, The Engagement Party, which he also stars in.

+Other ventures

-On 11 July 2019, he released his own podcast titled "DKMH", which features his own poetry.
-The description of the podcast states that he spent two years compiling his own poetry and getting "wonderfully talented" musicians to help him "bring it to life".
+On 10 July 2019, he released his own podcast titled DKMH, which features his own poetry.
+The description of the podcast states that he spent two years compiling his own poetry and getting musicians to help him "bring it to life".

-On 19 October 2022, he was announced to appear in a leading role on 'Went Up the Hill' film co-scripted and directed by Samuel Van Grinsven.

 Personal life

+Montgomery has been in a relationship with model Liv Pollock since 2017.
+Pollock announced the pair's engagement on Instagram in December 2023.

-Montgomery has been dating model Liv Pollock since 2017.
-In an Instagram post about an episode of his podcast titled "CONTROL", Dacre talked about having OCD and how it is a condition that both fuels and hinders him.
+Montgomery has opened up about having OCD in an Instagram post about an episode of his podcast, stating how it is a condition that both "fuels" and "hinders" him.